 4.1.1.
 Commercial rates is undoubtedly the area of funding that achieves greatest attention.
 Rates are not so much a charge as a source of local taxation to fund the provision of local services of benefit to the community as a whole.
-These services the necessary underpinning to operating businesses and supporting commercial life.
-Commercial rates provide close to 30% of total current funding of local government services.
-This proportion has increased as funding from national been reduced. sources has Consistent with the need to maintain sufficient funding to support the services required by business, local authorities have responded positively in recent years to requests to exercise restraint in setting commercial rates and freezing or
+These services the are necessary underpinning to operating businesses supporting and commercial life.
+Commercial rates vary across local authorities. providing 8% to 49% of total current funding of local government services, averaging close to 30% nationally.
+Consistent with the need to maintain sufficient funding to support the services required by business, local authorities have responded positively in recent years to requests to exercise restraint in setting commercial rates freezing or reducing rates on an